2024 Solar Incentives Guide for Camp Pendleton South, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives are designed to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
 Solar incentives could include cash back, upfront discounts or monthly credits towards your utility bill.
 Some incentives are handled by the federal government, some by the California government and some by your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Some solar incentives you might qualify for are:

-• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a predetermined (generally small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
-SRECs and performance-based incentives in general are typically offered by your state government.
-You can sell SRECs to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if your solar system produces more than a specified (generally small) amount of electricity.
+These types of incentives are normally handled by the state government.
+You can sell your SRECs to your utility company or other buyers, and the money you make is normally considered part of your taxable income.

 • Tax Credits: Tax credits decrease, dollar-for-dollar, how much income tax you owe the federal government.
 These are different from tax deductions.